 - A lightweight profile recommended for easy setup using securing straps

-- Around 15 cubic feet of extra carrying capacity
+- Up to 16 cubic feet of extra carrying capacity

 - Compatible with a large number of hatchbacks, SUVs, sedans and other vehicles

 - Softer materials recommended for objects that might be oddly shaped, such as musical instruments

 - Can be folded easily or removed to take up minimal space when not in use

 - Adjustable fit on many types of roof racks or rooftop baskets

 - Aerodynamic construction to reduce air friction while driving as much as possible

 - Fully compatible with multiple lockdown systems for a secure fit

 - Not the best design for anti-theft protection